 Fighting among rival militia groups has driven an estimated 4.5 million people from their homes

-Health workers battling Ebola now find themselves facing a new challenge: measles.
-At least 1,981 deaths due to measles have been reported across DRC this year, over two-thirds of them among children under the age of 5.
+Health workers battling Ebola in DRC now find themselves facing a new challenge: measles.
+At least 1,981 deaths due to measles have been reported across the country this year, over two-thirds of them among children under the age of 5.
 As of June 23, nearly 115,000 cases of suspected measles have been reported, far more than the 65,000 cases recorded in all of 2018.

 The combined threat of Ebola and measles for the thousands of families living in overcrowded and unsanitary displacement camps is unprecedented," said UNICEF DRC Representative Edouard Beigbeder.
 "We have a small window to prevent a potentially massive loss of life.

 Health workers are urgently rolling out a complex measles vaccination campaign targeting 67,000 children in Ituri, where more than 5,400 measles cases and 500 measles-related deaths have been reported.